SecAI-Lab/A-Decade-long-Landscape-of-Advanced-Persistent-Threats/README.md

   - Victim country
   - Use of zero-day exploits
   - Initial attack vectors
-  - Malware and tool names
+  - Malware names
-  - Targeted industry sectors
+  - Targeted sectors
-  - Campaign duration or timeline
+  - Campaign duration

 #### `Manual Verification`
 Due to the persistent and stealthy nature of APT campaigns, LLM-derived information on attack durations was manually reviewed and validated for accuracy.